JoeDumoulin/GraphicalModels1/index.md

 ---

 ## Example:  The Chest Clinic Example using gRain
 We can look  at a simple example of a joint distribution over discrete Binary valued random variables.
-The Chest clinic example[1] uses the following varianbles:
+The Chest clinic example uses the following variables:

 * A = Asia (Has the subject visited Asia?)
 * S = Smoker (Does the subject Smoke?)